avinashnair02/Text_Summarisation/README.md

 Text summarization in an important application of Natural Language Processing which aims to procude a concise summary of the original text while retaining key information.
 This project focuses on one of the two methods of summarizing text, that is Extractive Summarization.

-I have used Flask API to integrate my python script with a web application.
-Deployment is done on Heroku cloud platform.
-Following is the link to the web application: https://nlp-extractive-summary.herokuapp.com

 # Prerequisites
 You must have following python libararies installed on your machine.
 Please refer to requirements.txt file for details.